DivyaDeswal/Machine-Learning/README.md

 Use Case: Assists customers in understanding pricing trends and helps restaurant owners optimize pricing strategies.

+Implementation:

-Implementation: The dataset includes restaurant details like type of cuisine, location, ratings, and price range.
-Regression models are trained to predict the price range of a restaurant with high accuracy (0.92), enabling better decision-making for both consumers and business owners.
+Dataset includes restaurant details like type of cuisine, location, ratings, and price range.

-#### This project requires the following libraries:

-Python 3.x: The programming language used for the implementation.

-Scikit-learn: A machine learning library used for classification and clustering.

-Pandas: Used for handling and manipulating datasets.

-NumPy: Essential for numerical computing.

-Matplotlib & Seaborn: Used for data visualization.
+Regression models trained to predict restaurant price range with high accuracy (0.92).

+Enables better decision-making for both consumers and business owners.